In this blog series, I’ve been exploring the relationship between fear, anxiety, and how it leads us to overmedicalize health care.

 3. Shield yourself from the media.

 Take a media holiday and just notice what happens to your fear and anxiety levels.
 Try it.
-You might be amazed how chillaxed you feel.
+You might be amazed by how chillaxed you feel.

 Fear and anxiety trigger the body’s “fight-or-flight” stress response, stimulating the sympathetic nervous system and putting your body at risk for disease.
 But Harvard professor Herbert Benson, author of the 1970’s bestseller The Relaxation Response, proved that a simple meditation shuts off the stress response and stimulates the relaxation response, allowing the body to not only free itself from fear and anxiety, but to also flip on its natural self-repair mechanisms and heal itself.